suzeeparker/FRDocs_dev01-suzee/fr0001_FormR-Introduction.md

 ----

 - Shouldn't every computer developer understand the total picture?
 Whether your expertise is infrastucture, database or presentation, you can't go wrong with more knowlege about the other disciplines.
-- The goal of this FormR tutorial is to give you a step by step guide to building a complete environment with a secure server on the cloud that serves web pages that allow access to and manipulation of  data via the Internet.
+- The goal of this FormR tutorial is to give you a step by step guide to building a complete environment with a secure server on the cloud that serves secure web pages that access and manipulate data via the Internet.
 ----

-### You can do this tutorial, if:
+#### You can do this tutorial, if:
 ----

 1. You have access to a Windows 10 or higher workstation.